 Girdwood, AK 99587

-For Iditarod and Alaska Explorer tours, meet in Anchorage, at 6221 A. Street.
+For Alaska Explorer tours, meet in Anchorage, at 6221 A. Street.
 For the Glacier Day tour, drive south to Girdwood, where Alaska Wild Guides has a mobile office at 2700 Alyeska Hwy, next to the Girdwood Brewing Company.

 Prices & Dates